sweetboss12512/Waste-of-Space-Utilities/speaker_handler/README.md

-soundObject:Play(12) -- Plays sound with a cooldown of 12 seconds where it can't be played soundObject:Stop() -- Stops sound from playing soundObject:Loop() -- Adds sound to the update sound loop soundObject.Destroy() -- Unloops and destroys the sound
+soundObject:Play(12) -- Plays sound with a cooldown of 12 seconds where it can't be played soundObject:Stop() -- Stops sound from playing soundObject:Loop() -- Adds sound to the update sound loop soundObject:Destroy() -- Unloops and destroys the sound
 ```